Registered Dietitian Nutritionist (RDN)

 For more information on the Academy of Nutrition and Dietetics and the dietetics profession, please visit the AND web site at www.eatright.org.

-- To prepare graduates for careers in dietetics, dietetic internships, and successful completion of the dietetic registration examination.
+- To prepare graduates for careers in dietetics, dietetic internships, and successful completion CDR RDN credentialing examination.

-- To provide graduates a strong understanding of the scientific basis for the study of dietetics.
+- To educate graduates who will reflect current nutrition science in their professional practice by providing a strong understanding of the scientific basis of the study of nutrition and dietetics.

 DPD Outcome Measures (Goal One):